 Take your fishing rods or hand lines and catch yourself some dinner!
 Enjoy some of the best fishing on the East Coast of Australia.
 Rock fishing, SUP fishing, estuary and reef fishing available either privately or through commercial boat operators including Brett’s Electric Kayaks.

 Check out our beaches south of Agnes Main Beach over the headland you will discover miles of secluded golden beaches, interesting little rock pools and some great camping spots!
 Watch the sunset from the Seventeen Seventy headland – one of the few places that you can see a sunset over the water on the East Coast of QLD.
 Go for a surf, relax or build a sandcastle on Queensland’s most northern surf beach.
 Yes, it’s a flagged and patrolled beach.

 NO STINGER SUITS REQUIRED!

 Lots of great tracks through Eurimbula and Deepwater National Parks.
 There are extensive self drive tracks exploring coastal sub tropical rain forests.
 Getaway and visit the national parks and hinterland.
 No beach driving is allowed – this is to protect our beaches and turtle nesting sites in Agnes Water and Deepwater National Park.

 Take a walk and spot one of the rare and endangered Loggerhead Turtles that call our beaches home from November to March.
 Please do not touch or disturb their nests.
 See estuary dolphins playing in Bustard Bay.
-Spot kangaroos, wallabies, goannas, echidnas and more.
+Spot kangaroos, wallabies, birds, goannas, echidnas and more.

 Captain Cook Monument